sczerwinski/sczerwinski.github.io/_posts/2016-06-19-functional-square-matrix-in-kotlin.md

 ```

 As you may have noticed, both `row` and `col` are required to fit into range of 0 to _n_−1.
-That's because, by convention, in computer programming indices start with 0.
+That’s because, by convention, in computer programming indices start with 0.
 It is not a problem though, as this shift does not influence any of our calculations.

-Now, let's try to define some operations on the matrix.
+Now, let’s try to define some operations on the matrix.

 ### Matrix transposition